All Your Eggs in One Basket – Thoughts on Pluggable Databases

 Oct 1, 2012 / By Gwen Shapira

-I hope that by now you’ve all heard about the fun that is pluggable databases.
+I hope that by now you’ve all heard about the fun that are pluggable databases.
 Oracle 12c will allow you to have multiple databases within the same instance.
 The databases will be completely isolated, so users in one DB will not see anything about the other databases on same instance, and each can have its own configuration and parameters.
-But SGA will be shared, so you don’t have to manually allocate memory to each DB, and in general management of those consolidated databases is greatly simplified.
+But SGA will be shared, so you don’t have to manually allocate memory to each DB, and in general, the management of these consolidated databases is greatly simplified.

-Awesome feature.
-Will work great for consolidation and I’m very excited about this possibility.
-I wish it was ready for production yesterday, but we’ll have to wait a while before we can deploy it, and the cautious DBA will wait for 12.2
+This awesome feature will work great for consolidation, and I’m very excited about this possibility.
+I wish it were ready for production yesterday, but we’ll have to wait a while before we can deploy it, and the cautious DBA will wait for 12.2.

-Andy Mendelsohn in his general session today mentioned that the pluggable database framework is also useful for multi-tenant SaaS providers.
+In his general session today, Andy Mendelsohn mentioned that the pluggable database framework is also useful for multi-tenant SaaS providers.

-I spent large parts of my career working at SaaS operations team, so the idea was intriguing.
+I spent large parts of my career working with the SaaS operations team, so the idea was intriguing.
 Given 12c and pluggable databases, how would I build the architecture for my former SaaS database?

-At this point we decided to consolidate.
-We went with 3-node Oracle RAC cluster and migrated all the customers to the same schema, adding customer_id column to all tables, and re-writing large parts of the app in the process.
-Yeah, as painful as consolidation/migration can be.
-This migration took 2 years, BTW.
+At this point, we decided to consolidate.
+We went with 3-node Oracle RAC cluster and migrated all the customers to the same schema, adding customer_id column to all tables and re-writing large parts of the app in the process.
+Yeah, consolidation/migration is painful.
+This migration took 2 years.

-Consolidation had a serious drawback – what do we do when a single customer grows so fast that it overwhelms the cluster?
+Consolidation had a serious drawback: What do we do when a single customer grows so fast that it overwhelms the cluster?
 We could add more and more nodes, but we were worried about the scalability in terms of table sizes.
-What we really wanted was to be able to split of groups of customers to additional clusters.
-Maybe even have clusters by customer size, importance and SLA.
+What we really wanted was to be able to split groups of customers to additional clusters and maybe even have clusters by customer size, importance, and SLA.
 Of course, with all our customers in one schema, splitting groups off was a huge challenge.

 Pluggable databases seem like a good solution.
 I would figure out how many pluggable databases make sense per cluster.
 My guess is about 50 for Exadata half-rack, but who knows.
-I’d split the customers I have now into 50 groups, try to group them by SLA.
-Now I can move a small group of customers between clusters according to size, resources, SLA requirements, etc. Since DR is still at container database level, I will want to group them at least by DR requirements, so I’ll have a replicated cluster for customers who will pay for it, and non-replicated for the rest.
-Other features like transparent encryption can be managed at PDB level.
+I’d split the customers I have now into 50 groups and try to group them by SLA.
+Then I could move a small group of customers between clusters according to size, resources, SLA requirements, etc. Since DR is still at container database level, I would want to group them at least by DR requirements, so I’d have a replicated cluster for customers who would pay for it and non-replicated for the rest.
+Other features like transparent encryption could be managed at PDB level.

-This also allows choosing between two different strategies:
+This would also allow choosing between two different strategies:

-Or put all our eggs in one basket, and then watch the basket very closely by using best possible high availability solutions.
+2- Or, put all our eggs in one basket, and then watch the basket very closely by using the best possible high-availability solutions.
 Possibly Golden-Gate for zero-downtime maintenance and DataGuard for hassle-free, sure-to-work, DR.

 It is not often that Oracle makes a major architecture change that opens new possibilities.
-As a consultant it is certainly exciting, I can now imagine new and better-than-ever solutions for my customers.
+As a consultant, I find it certainly exciting.
+I can now imagine new and better-than-ever solutions for my customers.